thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - Intel GPU: uncomment the `/dev/dri` device mapping if you need Intel QuickSync (or add other GPU devices as needed).
 - If you need the container to mount/unmount drives itself, add `privileged: true`; otherwise mount your media paths from the host.
 - Web UI: port `5959` is exposed; open `http://<host>:5959` for the dashboard or `/settings` for HandBrake/MakeMKV/auth settings (logo served from baked `/assets` path).
+- USB: mount your USB stick on the host at `./USB` (binds to `/mnt/usb`), and the app copies files into `/mnt/usb_staging` before encoding so originals on the stick are never deleted; staged copies are cleaned up after successful encodes.

 ### Proxmox -> Ubuntu VM -> Docker optical drive passthrough
 1. In Proxmox, passthrough the SATA Blu-Ray/DVD drive to the Ubuntu VM (e.g., `qm set <VMID> -scsi1 /dev/disk/by-id/<your-drive-id>`).